extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/delete_vni_mapping.rst

    *username*                        The login user name to connect to the device.

                                      Type: ``string``

+                                     **Default**: admin
    *password*                        The login password to connect to the device.

                                      Type: ``string``

+                                     **Default**: password
+   *auto*                            If set to True, this will delete VLAN to VNI auto mapping under the overlay gateway.

+                                     Type: ``boolean``
-   **vlan_id**                       A single VLAN ID or a range of VLAN IDs.
-For example, 21 or 21-26 or 10, 13-14, 89-91.
-For NI platform a maximum of 512 VLAN's are allowed at a time for e.g. 1-512 or 9, 10-520.
+   *vlan_id*                         A single or a range of VLAN IDs, e.g. 10 or 10-15 or 10,12,13-15.
+For 802.1Q VLANs ID must be below 4096, for service or transport VFs in a Virtual Fabrics context, and valid range is from 4096 through 8191.

                                      Type: ``string``
-   *vlan_desc*                       The VLAN description.
-The same description is used when creating multiple VLANs.
+   *bridge_domain_id*                A single or range of Bridge-Domain IDs, e.g. 10 or 10-15 or 10,12,13-15.
+Valid values are from 1 through 4096 on SLX9140,SLX9850,SLX9540 and from 1 through 3566 on SLX9240.

                                      Type: ``string``
    ================================  ======================================================================